Skip to content

 Enable Input

-Enable the SkyWalking collector by adding the /usr/local/datakit/conf.d/skywalking/skywalking.conf file on the server where DataKit is located.
-When deploying using DaemonSet, define a ConfigMap first, then mount the file into the DataKit container.
-The datakit.yaml file used during DataKit deployment will be needed next.
+Enable the Skywalking collector by adding the /usr/local/datakit/conf.d/skywalking/skywalking.conf file on the server where DataKit is located.
+When deploying via DaemonSet, you need to define a ConfigMap first and then mount the file into the DataKit container.
+The following steps will require the datakit.yaml used during the DataKit deployment.

 Define skywalking.conf

-Add the definition of skywalking.conf in the ConfigMap resource of the datakit.yaml file.
+Add the definition of skywalking.conf in the ConfigMap resource section of the datakit.yaml file.

 apiVersion: v1